Air Force Officer Wins Miss America

 Key Takeaways:

-• 2nd Lt.
-Madison Marsh, Miss Colorado, made history as the first active duty Air Force officer to win the Miss America pageant.
+• Air Force 2nd Lt.
+Madison Marsh, Miss Colorado, made history as the first active duty military member to win the Miss America pageant.

-• Her win heavily drew on her private pilot training and four years at the Air Force Academy, with her talent being a spoken word presentation about her first solo flight.
+• Marsh, a pilot candidate selected for training and currently studying at Harvard, drew heavily on her private pilot training and Air Force Academy experience, including a spoken word talent performance about her first solo flight.

 See a mistake?
 Contact us.